Build-One-Project/eservices/README.md

 3. SR can request payment after delivering service

 ## Installation
+Watch [this video] (https://www.youtube.com/watch?v=X7KDWr2kr6g) to see how to install the project.

 0. go to folder on your system
 1. open terminal into that folder
 2. clone this repository